bonglrob/mosquito/README.md

 #### In terminal:
 pip install shapely <br />
 pip install geopandas
-##### Notes or windows user
+##### Notes for windows user:
-if the above commands do not work for you, please switch to PyCharm and type in the commands again.
+if the above commands report errors, please switch to PyCharm and type in the commands again.
 ### Run analysis.py